-Last Night in Soho is a forthcoming British “straight-up psychological horror thriller” directed by Edgar Wright (The World’s End; Hot Fuzz; Shaun of the Dead).
+Last Night in Soho is a 2021 released British “straight-up psychological horror thriller” directed by Edgar Wright (The World’s End; Hot Fuzz; Shaun of the Dead).
 Wright and Krysty Wilson-Cairns (Penny Dreadful) co-wrote the screenplay.

 Wright has commented: “I realised I had never made a film about central London – specifically Soho, somewhere I’ve spent a huge amount of time in the last twenty-five years.
 With Hot Fuzz and Shaun of the Dead you make movies about places you’ve lived in.
 This movie is about the London I’ve existed in.”